ADHD Coaching and Workplace Neurodiversity Support

 Hi, I’m Donna, a Brighton-based ADHD Coach and Business Consultant.

-As a late-diagnosed ADHDer, I get it.
-After two decades in the corporate space, I’ve learnt how to work with my brain to help me do what I love.
+As a late-diagnosed ADHDer, I understand this from both lived experience and professional perspective.
+After two decades in the corporate world, I’ve learned how to work with my brain in a way that allows me to do what I love.

-I now support ADHDers navigate a world not designed for them, and advocate for support and awareness in the workplace.
+I now support ADHDers to navigate a world that isn’t designed for them, and advocate for greater understanding and inclusion in the workplace.

-“My mission is to support ADHDers to design their most fulfilled version of themselves, and advocate for inclusivity and shared understanding”
+“My mission is to support ADHDers to build their most fulfilled version of themselves, and to advocate for inclusivity and shared understanding.”

 Donna, ADHD Coach